Mercenary: Equatorial Guinea

-In August 2004 there was a plot, which later became known as the "Wonga Coup", to overthrow the government of Equatorial Guinea in Malabo.
-Currently eight South African apartheid-era soldiers, organised by Neves Matias (former Recce major and De Jesus Antonio former Captain in 2sai BN) with (the leader of whom is Nick du Toit) and five local men are in Black Beach prison on the island.
-They are accused of being an advanced guard for a coup to place Severo Moto in power.
+In August 2004 there was a plot, which later became known as the "Wonga Coup", to overthrow the government of Equatorial Guinea in Malabo. eight South African apartheid-era soldiers, organised by Neves Matias (former Recce major and De Jesus Antonio former Captain in 2sai BN) with (the leader of whom is Nick du Toit) and five local men were held in Black Beach prison on the island.
+They were accused of being an advanced guard for a coup to place Severo Moto in power.
 Six Armenian aircrew, also convicted of involvement in the plot, were released in 2004 after receiving a presidential pardon.
 CNN reported on 25 August, that:

 It was planned, allegedly, by Simon Mann, a former SAS officer.
 On 27 August 2004 he was found guilty in Zimbabwe of purchasing arms, allegedly for use in the plot (he admitted trying to procure dangerous weapons, but said that they were to guard a diamond mine in DR Congo).
-It is alleged that there is a paper trail from him which implicates Sir Mark Thatcher, Lord Archer and Ely Calil (a Lebanese-British oil trader).
+It is alleged that there is a paper trail from him which implicates Sir Mark Thatcher, Lord Archer, and Ely Calil (a Lebanese-British oil trader).

 The BBC reported in an article entitled "Q&A: Equatorial Guinea coup plot":

 The BBC reported on 10 September 2004 that in Zimbabwe:

 Libya

 Muammar Gaddafi in Libya was alleged to have been using mercenary soldiers during the 2011 Libyan civil war, including Tuaregs from various nations in Africa.
 Many of them had been part of his Islamic Legion created in 1972.
 Reports say around 800 had been recruited from Niger, Mali, Algeria, Ghana and Burkina Faso.
 In addition, small numbers of Eastern European mercenaries have also turned up supporting the Gaddafi regime.
-Most sources have described these troops as professional Serbian veterans of the Yugoslavia conflict, including snipers, pilots and helicopter experts.
+Most sources have described these troops as professional Serbian veterans of the Yugoslav conflict, including snipers, pilots and helicopter experts.
 Certain observers, however, speculate that they may be from Poland or Belarus.
 The latter has denied the claims outright; the former is investigating them.
-Although the Serbian government has denied that any of their nationals are currently serving as mercenary soldiers in North Africa, five such men have been captured by anti-Gaddafi rebels in Tripoli and several others have also allegedly fought during the Second Battle of Benghazi.
-Most recently, a number of unidentified white South African mercenaries were hired to smuggle Gaddafi and his sons to exile in Niger.
+Although the Serbian government has denied that any of their nationals are currently serving as mercenary soldiers in North Africa, five such men have been captured by anti-Gaddafi rebels in Tripoli and several others have also allegedly fought during the Second Battle of Benghazi. a number of unidentified white South African mercenaries were hired to smuggle Gaddafi and his sons to exile in Niger.
 Their attempts were thwarted by NATO air activity shortly before the death of Libya's ousted strongman.
-Numerous reports have indicated that the team was still protecting Saif al-Islam Gaddafi shortly before his recent apprehension.
+Numerous reports have indicated that the team was still protecting Saif al-Islam Gaddafi shortly before he was apprehended.

 Amnesty International has claimed that such allegations against Gaddafi and the Libyan state turned out to either be false or lacking any evidence.
 Human Rights Watch has indicated that while many foreign migrants were erroneously accused of fighting with Gaddafi, there were also genuine mercenaries from several nations who participated in the conflict.